Picoo Z: Features and capabilities

 The remote control includes a trim button that allows the user to adjust the amount of electronic compensation.
 The trim feature works by decreasing or increasing output of the tail rotor to lower or add torque.
-As with its higher-powered counterparts, aggressive throttle changes can result in strong yaw motions, an effect that is even more significant when the helicopter battery is over-charged.
+As with its higher-powered counterparts, aggressive throttle changes can result in strong yaw motions, an effect that is even more significant when the helicopter battery is freshly charged.

 In order to simplify the rotor head design, the Picoo Z does not feature either collective or user-input cyclic control, which would have allowed the user to freely fly it forwards & backwards / left & right on demand.
 The rotor blades are mounted on a simple rocking hinge, and the rotor has no swashplate.)
 Because of this limitation, the user must add left or right tail control inputs and rely on torque-induced precession (also known as gyroscopic precession) to transition to forward flight.

 The helicopter includes 3 stick-on weights that can be attached to the nose in order to achieve forward flight, and some owners add greater weight (paper clips or pellets) to the nose, or nose canards.
 These modifications do increase the forward flight speed, but can reduce hovering ability and can increase the battery drain.
 Another mod that allows the helicopter to fly forward is to slightly twist the tail rotor downwards.
 This mod has the advantage of not adding weight to the helicopter and therefore doesn't affect battery drain.

-It must be noted, however, that the Picoo Z lacks the ability to fly forward on its own, and without mods is only able to change its altitude and yaw.
+However, the Picoo Z lacks the ability to fly forward on its own, and without mods is only able to change its altitude and yaw.

 The Picoo Z also incorporates a small blue/red LED that flashes to indicate that the unit is turned on.
 The LED is also useful for night time flying and locating the unit in the event that it is misplaced.